Monica Russel y Rodriguez

 Research and teaching interests

-Cultural Anthropology; Latina/o Studies; Feminist theory; Ethnographic Praxis; Borderland Studies; Cultural Studies and Ethnic Studies; Mixed-Race and Mexican Diaspora.
+Cultural Anthropology; Latinx Studies; Feminist theory; Ethnographic Praxis; Borderland Studies; Cultural Studies and Ethnic Studies; Mixed-Race and Mexican Diaspora.

-Mónica Russel y Rodríguez is the Associate Dean of Teaching-Track and Visiting Faculty Faculty in Weinberg College.
+Mónica Russel y Rodríguez is the Assistant Provost, Diversity and Inclusion.
 She is a Senior Lecturer in Anthropology and in Latina and Latino Studies.
-Her administrative expertise includes hiring and promotion of non-tenure line faculty, data-based decision making and curriculum analysis, and diversity and inclusion.
 She earned her bachelor's degree in anthropology at Yale University and a doctorate in cultural anthropology at UCLA.
-Prior to joining the Northwestern community in 2000, she taught at the University of Colorado Boulder, Metropolitan State College of Denver, and Duke University.
-At Northwestern, she has also served as a Weinberg adviser and as Interim Director of the Latina and Latino Studies Program.
+At Northwestern she has served as Associate Dean for Teaching-Track and Visiting Faculty in Weinberg College of Arts and Sciences, as Weinberg faculty adviser, and as Interim Director of the Latina and Latino Studies Program.

-Mónica is an ethnographer with broad disciplinary interests that include Anthropology, Latinx Studies, Ethnic Studies, and Gender Studies.
+Dr. Russel y Rodríguez is an ethnographer with broad disciplinary interests that include Anthropology, Latinx Studies, Ethnic Studies, and Gender Studies.
 She works primarily with US Latinx populations and larger questions of representation of Latinxs in academe, public policy, and the media.
 Her interests are gender, sexuality, race and class in Latina/o communities.
-Her research areas include Los Angeles, Denver, rural New Mexico, and Chicago and the Chicago suburbs.
-Her research agenda and publications focus on Chicana feminist theory, theories and methods of ethnography, and questions of race and mixed race in Chicana/o communities.
+Her publications focus on Chicana feminist theory, theories and methods of ethnography, and questions of race and mixed race in Chicana/o communities.
 Her activism has centrally involved women's health and reproductive rights, particularly for under-served and undocumented Latinas.

 Her articles have been published in Voces, a Journal of Chicana/ Latina Studies, The Journal of Qualitative Inquiry, The Latino Studies Journal, including reprints of her work in The Journal of Latino/a Research and Policy (2000) and The Qualitative Inquiry Reader (2001).
 She was an Associate Editor of The Chicana/ Latina Studies Journal and most recently reviews articles for Journal of Gender Studies and International Journal of Qualitative Studies in Education.